Applying for Financial Assistance

 What is “Estimated Financial Aid”?

-“Estimated Financial Aid” includes grants, scholarships, Federal Direct Loans (Subsidized and/or Unsubsidized), and/or private loans which has been awarded by the Office of Student Financial Assistance.
-You should refer to your most recent “Award Notification” to see the individual award funds, which comprise the total figure of “Estimated Financial Aid” appearing on your bill.
+“Estimated Financial Aid” includes grants, scholarships, Federal Direct Loans (Subsidized and/or Unsubsidized), and/or private loans which have been certified by the Office of Student Financial Assistance.
+This estimated aid is what will be used to cover your term bill.

 Additionally, Federal Nursing Loan awards are not included in “Estimated Financial Aid” unless the student has accepted this loan via PAWS.